Robertfarb/whiteboarding-curriculum/README.md

 # Week 11<a name="week11"></a>

 ## Week 11 Overview
-* Building a third project to showcase your strongest skills
+* Building a third project to help differentiate yourself from other grads
 * Learning the skills to tackle technical interviews
 * One-on-one meetings with your career coach